Programmarly/AI-artisans-bg-remover/README.md

 A Postman collection with example requests and responses is included in the repository under the name `Test objects.postman_collection.json`.
 To use it:
 1. Import the collection into Postman.
-2. Update the environment variables to match your API’s host and endpoints.
+2. Update the environment variables to match your API’s host (e.g., `http://localhost:5500`) and endpoints.

 ---